FreddieOffice/1dc/README.txt

-this is an esoteric programming language written in lua is alsow known as "N--". by the way lua53.dll is needed for ONE-C.exe and note that the interpreter is KIND OF BUGGY!!! (or its just my bad coding) also haha 1c and ONE-C
+this is an esoteric programming language written in lua old name was "ONE-C" note that the interpreter is KIND OF BUGGY!!! (or its just my bad coding)

 functions:
 p <char>: will print the characters after the "p" with a new line (p = print (like you couldnt guess))